real-logic/agrona/README.md

 Agrona provides a library of data structures and utility methods that are a common need when building high-performance applications in Java.
-Many of these utilities are used in the [Aeron](https://github.com/real-logic/Aeron) efficient reliable UDP unicast, multicast, and IPC message transport.
+Many of these utilities are used in the [Aeron](https://github.com/real-logic/Aeron) efficient reliable UDP unicast, multicast, and IPC message transport and provide high performance buffer implementations to support the [Simple Binary Encoding](https://github.com/real-logic/simple-binary-encoding) Message Codec.

 For the latest version information and changes see the [Change Log](https://github.com/real-logic/Agrona/wiki/Change-Log).